Rajpratik71/eucalyptus-wiki/Jason-Eden.md

 Greetings.
-My name is Jason Eden and I manage Technical Services at Eucalyptus Systems, Inc. My current focus is technical customer lifecycle from pre-sales solution engineering through training, consulting, and certification.
+My name is Jason Eden and I manage Technical Services at Eucalyptus Systems, Inc. My current focus is technical customer lifecycle from pre-sales solution engineering through training, certification and consulting - basically, up to the point of successful cloud deployment and hand-off to our Support organization.

 My LinkedIn profile is available here: